 Jokic scores career-high 47 as Nuggets top Hawks

-Barton went 12-for-20 from the field, including three 3-pointers, to eclipse his season-best 22 against Phoenix on Nov.
-24. He also added nine rebounds and five assists.
+Barton went 12-for-20 from the field, including three 3-pointers, to eclipse his season-best 26 against Philadelphia on Dec.
+10. He also added nine rebounds and five assists.
 Jokic and Barton combined to go 7 of 14 from 3-point range.
 The victory broke Atlanta's two-game winning streak against the Nuggets as the teams split their season series.
 The Nuggets are 2-2 on their current five-game road trip.

 Atlanta got as close as 108-106 in the fourth quarter when Trae Young hit a 3-pointer with 4:25 left, but never again got any closer than three points.
 Young paced Atlanta with 29 points, going 4 of 5 from 3-point range, and added 12 assists for his 11th double-double.
 Kevin Huerter added 22 points, going 6 of 8 from 3-point range, and added eight rebounds.
 John Collins scored 17 points.

-Denver's Jamal Murray scored 16 and Monte Morris came off the bench to add 14.
-Jokic scored 18 points in the first half, but Atlanta led 31-29 on the strength of 11 points from Young.
-Jokic had 27 points by halftime and the Nuggets, thanks to a 10-0 run, twice led by as many as 10 points before Atlanta cut the margin to 64-56 at intermission.
+Denver's Jamal Murray scored 16, and Monte Morris came off the bench to add 14.
+Jokic scored 18 points in the first quarter, but Atlanta led 31-29 on the strength of 11 points from Young.
+Jokic had 27 points by halftime, and the Nuggets, thanks to a 10-0 run, twice led by as many as 10 points before Atlanta cut the margin to 64-56 at intermission.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)